Fish Oil: Benefits, Risks, and Why I Stopped Taking It

 Seed Oils: The Real Villain?

-Seed oils are getting more hate every year, and for good reason.
+Seed oils are in that category of things you don’t think about until you really look, and then you can’t unsee how much of your diet is kinda built on them.
 Studies now link excessive omega-6 consumption from seed oils not just to inflammation but to worsened mental fog and skin issues.
 If you’re struggling with those, cut out seed oils ASAP.
 If omega-6s are a problem, seed oils are the ultimate culprit.
 Seed oils are everywhere: salad dressings, snacks, basically anything processed.

 Why Seed Oils Are So Problematic